-Digitizing is one of the most common tasks that a GIS Specialist has to do.
-Often a large amount of GIS time is spent in digitizing raster data to create vector layers that you use in your analysis.
+Digitizing is one of the most common tasks a GIS Specialist has to do.
+Often a large amount of GIS time is spent digitizing raster data to create vector layers that you use in your analysis.
 QGIS has powerful on-screen digitizing and editing capabilities that we will explore in this tutorial.

 Overview of the task¶

 We will use a raster topographic map and create several vector layers representing features around a park.

 Other skills you will learn¶

 Building pyramids for large raster datasets to speed up zoom and pan operations.

 Get the data¶

 Land Information New Zealand (LINZ) provides raster topographic maps at 1:50,000 scale for the New Zealand mainland and Chatham Islands.

 For convenience, you may directly download a copy of the dataset from the link below: